artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 ## War and Violence

-War and violence permeate the *Iliad.* One of the first things a modern reader notices in the *Iliad* is that Homer provides the names of even nearly every character that dies:
+War and violence permeate the *Iliad.* One of the first things a modern reader notices in the *Iliad* is that Homer provides the names of nearly every character that dies:

 <blockquote class="poetry">
 <p>Who was the first he slaughtered, who the last,</p>